zerospiel/docs/docs/admin/kof/kof-upgrade.md

 * If you have customized [VMCluster or VMAlert resources](https://github.com/k0rdent/kof/blob/v1.2.1/charts/kof-mothership/values.yaml#L169) then update your resources accordingly to the [new values under "spec"](https://github.com/k0rdent/kof/blob/v1.3.0/charts/kof-mothership/values.yaml#L167).

-* If you have customized VMCluster/VMAlert resources using "k0rdent.mirantis.com/kof-storage-values" cluster annotation, then keep old and put new values firstly to reconcile new clusterdeployment configuration on the current release, only then run helm charts upgrade.
-After regional clusters have new kof-storage helm chart installed, you can remove old values from cluster annotation.
+* If you have customized VMCluster/VMAlert resources using the "k0rdent.mirantis.com/kof-storage-values" cluster annotation, then keep the old but put new values first to reconcile the new `ClusterDeployment` configuration on the current release, **then** run the helm charts upgrade.
+After regional clusters have the new `kof-storage` helm chart installed, you can remove old values from the cluster annotation.
-* If you have set `storage` values of `kof-regional` chart, update them in the same way.
+* If you have set `storage` values of the `kof-regional` chart, update them in the same way.

 * If you are not using [Istio](kof-install.md#istio), then on the step 8 of the [Management Cluster](kof-install.md#management-cluster) upgrade